What happens next? Information for kids about separation and divorce

 You can take your time reading this booklet and you can take your time thinking about it.
 If you want, you can read part of it now, and save the rest for later.
 It's up to you.

 You may find parts of the booklet upsetting.
-Usually, it's a good idea to talk to someone you trust when things worry or upset you.
-But, you may decide it wouldn't be a good idea for you to do that right now.
-You can talk to someone later, but only if you want to.
+It's a good idea to talk to someone you trust when things worry or upset you.
+But, you may decide it wouldn't be a good idea for you to do that right now, and it would be better to wait.
+Do whatever feels best to you.

 - Your family has changed, but you're still part of a family.

-- You didn't cause your parents to split up.
+- You didn't cause your parents to separate.

 - You don't have to choose between your parents just because they don't live together.

-- It's normal to be sad or even angry after your parents split up.
+- It's normal to be sad or even angry after your parents separate.